amithadiraju1694/trifecta_facedet_train/README.md

 ### Pre-Computing Transformed Image Datasets

-We strongly suggesting pre-computing all image transformations and saving them on disk ONCE, and re-use them in all ablations and training experiments, so as to cut down compute and cost of triaing and ablations.
+We strongly suggest pre-computing all image transformations and saving them on disk ONCE, and re-use them in all ablations and training experiments, so as to cut down compute and cost of traning and ablation runs.

 Here's how you can do so: